Dooks123/Wifi-AutoConnect/README.md

 This Xamarin app runs a background service permanently (boot, restart, app-start) and listens to Wi-Fi changes.
 If there are no Wi-Fi changes, the alarm which runs every 60 seconds will detect no connection in anycase and connect it for you.

 The background service runs every 10 seconds to ensure it is running and the Wi-Fi is connected.

+## Todo
+- Change txtNetworkName to a dropdown list, listing all currently available SSIDs